How to fix bleach on carpet

 This is a very important question!
 There are many, many carpet cleaners out there, so it can be confusing.
 Not all carpet cleaners can remove stains and very few can repair bleach spots.
 In fact carpet cleaning cannot repair this type of damage, only a trained and qualified carpet restorer or repairer can help you with this.

 We recently completed a carpet colour restoration course here in Melbourne.
 Chris Howell from Colorful Carpets in the USA traveled to Australia for a series of training workshops and taught us how to repair bleach spots on carpet.
-We are currently completing our training and will soon be offering this service.
-In the meantime you can call us for a recommendation or simply search for a colour restoration professional.
+We are currently completing our training and do not yet offer this service.
+However, you can call us for a recommendation for a carpet re dye service or a carpet repairer and we will put you in touch with professionals we have worked with in the past and can highly recommend.

 Some final advice